VHS Revival delves into the murky recesses of censorship hysteria

 The Movies of George A. Romero

-Although Victor Halperin’s White Zombie (1932) is considered the first zombie movie, it was George A. Romero who would shape the sub-genre, establishing the majority of its tropes and motifs and expanding on the concept to reflect social and political climates.
-Romero’s walking dead would have an obvious influence on many Video Nasties in the zombie and cannibalism mode, but his influence was far greater than make-up and special effects.
+Victor Halperin’s White Zombie (1932) may be considered the first zombie movie, but it was George A. Romero who would shape the sub-genre, establishing the majority of its tropes and motifs and expanding on the concept to reflect social and political climates.
+Romero’s walking dead would have an obvious influence on many video nasties in the zombie and cannibalism mode, but his influence was far greater than make-up and special effects.

-As well as being responsible for the horror genre’s first subversive movie after casting an African American in the lead role, Romero inspired many low-budget filmmakers to pick up a camera and follow his example.
-Made on a minuscule budget of $114,000, Night of the Living Dead would test the limits of independent filmmaking as a vehicle for mainstream success, influencing a whole host of soon-to-be seminal directors, budding artists who would use the movie as a blueprint for their own ambitions.
-Two of those filmmakers ― Tobe Hooper and John Carpenter ― would rise to prominence in the slasher genre, their own influence resulting in an oversaturated video market of violent clones.
+As well as being responsible for one of the horror genre’s most subversive horror movies after casting an African-American in the lead role, Romero inspired many low-budget filmmakers to pick up a camera and follow his example.
+Made on a minuscule budget of $114,000, Night of the Living Dead would test the limits of independent filmmaking as a vehicle for mainstream success, influencing a whole host of soon-to-be-seminal directors, budding artists who would use the movie as a blueprint for their own ambitions.
+Two of those filmmakers ― Tobe Hooper and John Carpenter ― would rise to prominence in the slasher genre, their own influence resulting in an oversaturated home video market of ultra-violent derivatives.

-It is perhaps Romero, more than anyone, who proved the inspiration for the Video Nasty market with his bargain-basement model, while the themes of his movies were unquestionably influential on the zombie and cannibalism sub-genres attached to the scandal.
+It is perhaps Romero, more than anyone, who proved the inspiration for the video nasty with his bargain-basement model.
+The themes of his movies were hugely influential on the zombie and cannibalism sub-genres attached to the scandal.

 Video Nasties: Choice Cuts